We can help you consolidate your debt.

 For example, a long-term loan could mean an extended loan life-expectancy and more money out of your pocket.
 With a short-term loan, an individual may capitalize on their new lower payments, if affordable, and eliminate their debt quicker.
 It truly depends on each individual case.

 Is this company telling you the truth?

 The trickiest question that stumbles many consumers is whether a debt consolidation company, or any debt relief company for this matter, is telling the whole truth.
 In fact, this is the biggest source of the negative connotations that surround the industry.
 It’s important to be able to weed out the scam artists and highlight the success and reputable companies.

 Take the time to truly research the company, ask the important questions, and study their accreditations.
 Is the company available on search engines?
 Can you find their reputation on Better Business Bureau?
 Another clear indicator of a company that is money hungry or potentially a scam is if they charge upfront fees, before any agreement has been established.
 In the digital age, through proper research, it should not be too hard to weed out the dishonest companies.

 The quickest way to eliminate an item from your list of potential debt consolidation loans is when companies are promising a quick-fix solution.
 This is one of the biggest false premises that surround the industry, and another major reason for the negative connotation that surrounds it.

 The truth is that there is never a quick-fix to debt relief.
 The nature of these loans are risky as it is, so to say that there is a quick-fix, is false advertising.
-On top of this, if a company is guaranteeing you anything – this is another red-flag to remove from your list.
+On top of this, if a company is telling you the results are guaranteed – this is another red-flag to remove from your list.

 Do they have any hidden rates or charges?